Humour/Satire

 donated by the Senator for Economics, Labour and Europe

-Our expert jury will select the winning films on 14 April at 11:00 a.m. in the theatre’s Kleines Haus.
+Our expert jury will award the winning films on March 23 2025 at 11 a.m. at Kleines Haus of Theater Bremen.

 Jury